jarstingstall/jarstingstall.github.io/_posts/2015-05-17-getting-started-with-webpack-part-one.md

 └── webpack.config.js
 ```

 Configuring Webpack is very straight foward.
 For the simplest of setups it only needs the location of the entry JavaScript file and where to output the bundled file.
-In `webpack.config.js`, add:

 **webpack.config.js**